microsoft/vs-tools-for-ai/docs/prepare-localmachine.md

 When Visual Studio 2017 installation starts, please choose **Python development** workload for Python language support.

 Note that a 64-bit Python 3.6 will also be installed automatically.
-If you have installed Python 3.5, please refer to the following "Setting up the default Python environment in Visual Studio" subsection.
+If you have installed Python 3.5, please refer to the following "Setting up the default Python environment" subsection.

 ![Working with Python in Visual Studio 2017](./media/prepare-local-machine/install_python_tools_vs2017.png)